 1. Make sure you're working with a clean local copy.

 If you've got uncommitted or untracked files, you can clean them up with the following.

 # ⚠️ This will destroy any uncommitted or untracked changes and files you have locally. git checkout . git clean -d -f

 2. Fetch the latest and greatest from the Bullet Train repository.

 3. Create a new "upgrade" branch off of your main branch.

 4. Merge in the newest stuff from Bullet Train and resolve any merge conflicts.

 git merge starter-repo/main

 It's quite possible you'll get some merge conflicts at this point.
 No big deal!
 Just go through and resolve them like you would if you were integrating code from another developer on your team.
-We tend to comment our code heavily, but if you have any questions about the code you're trying to understand, let us know on Slack!
+We tend to comment our code heavily, but if you have any questions about the code you're trying to understand, let us know on Discord!

 git diff git add -A git commit -m "Upgrading Bullet Train."